Ziptility/RxDBDotNet/tests/RxDBDotNet.Tests/TestCases.md

 **Objective:** Ensure that subscriptions can be filtered to receive only relevant updates.

 **Preconditions:**
-- Multiple types of documents (e.g., users, workspaces) exist in the system
+- Multiple workspaces exist in the system with different names

 **Execution Flow:**
-1. Start a filtered subscription (e.g., only for workspace updates)
+1. Start a filtered subscription (e.g., only for updates for a workspace with a given name)
-2. Perform mutations on various document types
+2. Perform mutations on various workspace instances

 **Expected Results:**
-- The subscription should only receive updates for the specified document type
+- The subscription should only receive updates for the specified workspace
-- Updates for other document types should not be received
+- Updates for other workspaces should not be received

 ### 6. Performance and Scalability